.

 What Types of Cannabis Can I Purchase in MN?

 At one time, qualified medical patients could only buy marijuana in specific forms.
 These included liquids, pills, creams, oil concentrates, and lozenges.
 However, state lawmakers eventually voted to allow patients to smoke dry marijuana flower.
-This change came into effect in 2022.
-Therefore, Minnesota Medical Marijuana Card holders can now purchase virtually any type of marijuana.
+This change came into effect in 2022, but only cardholders aged 21+ can buy smokeable marijuana.
+So, Minnesota Medical Marijuana Card holders, especially those aged 21 and over, can now purchase virtually any type of marijuana.

 How to Get a Medical Marijuana Card in MN Online